 If you are within their delivery areas and wish to try them out, visiting this link will get you $5 off your first delivery.
 (Disclaimer: this will also give me a $5 credit, thank you!)

-Hungry Harvest has been a nice socially conscious hack for my monthly budget.
+To sum up this Hungry Harvest review – it has been a nice socially conscious hack for my monthly budget.
 Everyone should give it a try!